 Ordering replacement temples for Ray-Ban sunglasses goes pretty much the same way as ordering replacement lenses.

-- Find Ray-Ban style code (RB2140 in example above) inside the left temple.
+- Find Ray-Ban style code (RB2140 in the example above) inside the left temple.

 - Spot the color code (901 = black, in our illustration above) if you wish to match new temples with frame color.

-- Temple size (arm length) which is a 3 digit number between 135-150.
-This is not always printed on inside of the temple!
-You can’t find it in our example image but it’s usually located after lens & bridge size.
+- Temple size (arm length) which is a three-digit number between 135-150.
+It’s not always printed on inside of the temple!
+You can’t find it in our example image, but it usually locates after lens & bridge size.

-Temple size code is not usually important, unless you have a very small or very large head.
-According to Ray-Ban more than 90% of customers feel that the standard size is the correct one.
+Temple size code is not usually crucial unless you have a very small or enormous head.
+According to Ray-Ban, more than 90% of customers feel that the standard size is the correct one.

-To find correct Ray-Ban replacement temples for your Aviators is easy.
-Regular Aviator style code is RB3025 and you simply buy the size you need from the seller.
-Click to see Ray-Ban replacement temples for Aviator RB3025.
+To find correct Ray-Ban replacement temples, for example, to Aviators, is easy.
+Regular Aviator style code is RB3025, and you buy the size you need from the seller.
+Click to search Aviator RB3025 arms and other Ray-Ban replacement temples #aff.

 Ray-Ban Spare Parts; Hinge Screws, Nose Pads & Temple Tips

-Attaching new replacement temples to frames or fixing your Ray-Ban’s nose pads or temple tips are fairly easy to accomplish.
-You will need this sunglasses repair kit which include precision screwdriver to be able to manage with tiny screws.
-It also include assortment of hinge screws and rubber nose pads.
+Attaching new replacement temples to frames or fixing your Ray-Ban’s nose pads or temple tips are relatively easy to accomplish.
+You’ll need to purchase a sunglasses repair kit #aff, which includes a precision screwdriver to be able to manage with tiny screws.
+It also includes an assortment of hinge screws and rubber nose pads.

-It can be used to repair most sunglasses and eyeglasses.
+The kit can be used to repair most sunglasses and eyeglasses.
 And most important: it cost almost nothing!
-It’s a universal repair kit for everyone who wear any kind of glasses.
+It’s a universal repair kit for everyone who wears any glasses.